wechat-miniprogram/minigame-unity-webgl-transform/Design/UsingMemoryProfiler.md

  ```
  AssetBundle Storage Memory: select sum(size) from alloc_used where callback like "%AssetBundleLoadFromStreamAsyncOperation%"

- AssetBundle Info: select sum(size) from alloc_used where callback like "%get_assetBundle%"
+ AssetBundle Info: select sum(size) from alloc_used where callback like "%get_assetBundle%" and callback not like "%AwakeFromLoad%"

  AssetBundle TypeTree: select sum(size) from alloc_used where callback like "%TypeTree%"